-- 445. If a New Zealand trustee becomes non-resident, the trust's status as a complying trust may be lost if there are no other New Zealand tax resident trustees and the trustee derives non-resident passive income or non-residents' foreign-sourced income.
+- 442. If a New Zealand trustee becomes non-resident, the trust's status as a complying trust may be lost if there are no other New Zealand tax resident trustees and the trustee derives non-resident passive income or non-residents' foreign-sourced income.
 An election can be made under s HC 33 to continue paying tax on worldwide income.
 The effect of the election is that the trustee is treated as tax resident.
-This means resident withholding tax will apply to any passive income sourced in New Zealand, instead of non-resident withholding tax. - 446.
-If no trustees remain tax resident in New Zealand, the settlor may become liable as agent of the trustee. - In addition, if no trustees remain tax resident in New Zealand, the settlor needs to make a disclosure about the trust within 3 months on Settlors of trusts disclosure IR462.
-This requirement also applies even if an election is made. - 448.
-If New Zealand tax resident trustees remain, the trust may become a dual resident depending on where the departing trustee becomes tax resident.
-The trustees need to consider making an application to the competent authorities of both countries to determine tax residence for the purposes of the applicable DTA.
-Failure to do so may result in DTA relief not being available.
+This means resident withholding tax will apply to any passive income sourced in New Zealand, instead of non-resident withholding tax. - 443.
+If no trustees remain tax resident in New Zealand, the settlor may become liable as agent of the trustee. - 444.
+In addition, if no trustees remain tax resident in New Zealand, the settlor needs to make a disclosure about the trust within 3 months on Settlors of trusts disclosure IR462.
+This requirement also applies even if an election is made. - 445.
+If a trustee departs from New Zealand but a New Zealand tax resident trustee remains, the trust may become a dual resident depending on where the departing trustee becomes tax resident.
+When dual residency arises, the trustees should consider making an application to the competent authorities of both countries to determine tax residence for the purposes of the applicable DTA.36 Failure to do so may result in DTA relief, such as reduced withholding tax rates, not being available. - 446.
+Given trans-Tasman mobility, dual residency commonly occurs when a New Zealand tax resident trustee moves to Australia.
+Tax advice should be sought prior to any trustee moving overseas, to ensure there are no unintended tax consequences for the trust.